Balajanovski/mandelbrot-fractal-drawer/README.md

 ## To Do:
 1. Zoom functionality
-3. Different colours
-4. Different image files (JPEG, GIF, etc...)
+2. Different image files (JPEG, GIF, etc...)